Become a Fellow

 It’s a unique impact-driven innovations program that teaches the skills you need to be an entrepreneur and change-maker.
 It’s a program that is grounded in industry partnerships, community collaborations, and valuing the unique skills that each fellow brings.
 Through the program, Fung Fellows utilize the iterative human-centered design process, area specific principles, and emerging technology.

-We accept applications from rising juniors and seniors at UC Berkeley, providing the opportunity to participate in the year-long program and, once completed, be eligible to apply to join the honors program as seniors.
+We accept applications from rising juniors and seniors at UC Berkeley, providing the opportunity to participate in the year-long program.

 Yes!
 The Fung Fellowship is a partnership program with strong ties to the School of Public Health, Rausser College of Natural Resources, and College of Engineering, and allows you to apply the skills you’ve developed from ANY major–whether your major is business, math, rhetoric, or biology.
 Think beyond your major to what you really want to do.
 Do you like helping people?
 Do you want to learn the skills to start a business, work on a diverse team, and gain new perspectives?
 Do you value health and wellbeing?
 Are you passionate about the environment and conservation?
 Are you interested in emerging tech?
 If your answers are “Yes,” then you’re in the right place.